ProtonVPN Review (2020) – High level of security

 After clicking Download for Windows, we opened the downloaded file.

-The screen that showed was pretty self-explanatory: follow the instructions and install ProtonVPN.
+The screen that showed was self-explanatory: follow the instructions and install ProtonVPN.
 The only thing we had to do was give the program permission to be used on our device.

 Once the installation’s completed, which shouldn’t take more than a minute, the software starts up by itself and a dashboard appears.
 Here you can log in with your account details.

-In short, the installation process is pretty easy, although the download page is somewhat hard to find if you’ve already got an account and just need to get the software.
+In short, the installation process is easy, although the download page is somewhat hard to find if you’ve already got an account and just need to get the software.

 ProtonVPN’s appearance and ease of use